 The 'Master Blaster' ended his ODI century drought by slamming his first against Australia in his 78th match, where Tendulkar hit an impressive 110 runs.
 India thumped the Aussies by 31 runs in the third match of the Singer World Series trophy.

-Batting first, riding on Sachin's stunning century, India posted a total of 246/8 in 50 overs while none of the other Indian batsmen crossed the 50-run mark. the match and so Sachin's first ODI ton came at the most opportune time.
+Batting first, riding on Sachin's stunning century, India posted a total of 246/8 in 50 overs while none of the other Indian batsmen crossed the 50-run mark.
+Tendulkar stepped up when his team needed him the most, with his knock coming at the most critical time.